Attract customers, generate new leads, and build loyalty for your brand.

 A Manual CPC strategy is great for gaining insight into how your ads are working and determining which of your audiences generate the greatest value for your business.
 This is because manual bidding necessitates a deep-dive into an account to make manual adjustments to bids based on performance (as the name implies).
 This will allow your search engine to collect enough data for a switch to an automated bidding strategy in a few weeks’ time.
 Let your campaigns run in this fashion for a few weeks before making any changes to bidding strategy.
 This will give you a solid bank of hard data on which to base your optimizations and KPI targets before transitioning to automated bidding.

-Some search engines will give you the option of setting frequency caps on your display campaigns.
-Frequency caps are fairly straightforward—they set a limit on the number of instances someone can see your ad within a certain time period.
-You wouldn’t want to dull your message and annoy users by showing them your ad fifteen times a day.
+Some networks will give you the option of setting frequency caps on your display campaigns.
+Frequency caps are fairly straightforward—they set a limit on the number of instances someone can see your ad within a defined period of time.
+You wouldn’t want to dull your message and annoy users by showing them the same ad fifteen times a day for a month.
 Set frequency caps to ensure each viewer can only see your ad a pre-determined number of times during a fixed interval of time.
 This will better-guarantee that your ads grab the viewer’s attention every time.
 While there’s no universally agreed-upon best practice, we recommend initially setting your frequency caps at seven impressions per week.
 This means that your ad will appear approximately once per day for each user in the audience.

 The next thing you’ll want to do is set your content exclusions.
 Most display networks will offer this and most brands will have a few categories of content that they most definitely do not want to be associated with.
 As a general rule, it’s a good idea to exclude sites and content having to do with violence, controversial political issues, drug use, and mature themes.
 These suggestions represent only the broad strokes of content that may not fit your brand.
 Keep in mind that there are still many sites popping up every day that have yet to be categorized by search engines.
 A well-managed display campaign requires constant monitoring and optimization of placements and exclusions.

 Finally, when setting up your first ad group, you’ll also need to set up your audience targeting.
-Audiences are groups of users who share similar traits, based on their aggregate search history and anonymized online behaviour.
-You can target one audience or many, but the audiences you select should align with your product and the goals of your campaign.
+Audiences are groups of users who share similar traits, based on their aggregate search history and anonymous online behaviour.
+You can target one audience or many so use this as a rule of thumb: the audiences you select should align with your target market and the goals of your campaign.
 Further, if you’re in a position to create multiple campaigns—and if click volume and conversion performance demand it—you can spin off one of your audiences into its own campaign in order to better understand and optimize performance.
 Let’s dive a little deeper into campaign structure where we reveal some of our ideas on how to best format your ad groups within a campaign.

 Large display networks will offer two main types of ads: traditional image ads and Responsive Display Ads (RDA).
 While RDA guidelines differ from network to network we’ll cover the basics next.